When the Bank of England increases the ‘base rate’ many people read the news and wonder what this means for them.

 With restrictions easing and life beginning to return to normal, the Bank of England has continued to increase the base rate to combat rising inflation.
-The government’s target for inflation is 2% but it currently stands at 7%, its highest level since 1992, and is expected to rise further throughout 2022.
+The government’s target for inflation is 2% but it currently stands at 9%, its highest level for 40 years, and is expected to rise further throughout 2022.
 Therefore the Bank of England are changing the base rate more often to try and combat this and bring inflation closer to the 2% target.

 What do rising interest rates mean for mortgages?

 As mentioned above, when the base rate rises so does the cost of borrowing.
 When it comes to mortgages and what this means, it all depends on the type of mortgage you have.

 Fixed-term mortgages have an agreed interest rate which does not change for the length of the agreed promotional term.
 For example if the base rate increased 3 years into a 5-year fixed term mortgage, that consumer would not be affected and would not see their payments increase for at least 2 years.

 That’s because when a fixed term ends the interest rate reverts to a lender’s Standard Variable Rate (SVR).
 These are often much higher than fixed rates and, as the name suggests, these variable rates can move up whenever interest rates go up.
 It’s therefore vital that consumers do not let their mortgage roll on to an expensive SVR.